Is Writing Important?

 Truth be told, it didn’t make me get off the phone.
 But, it made me want to cook faster and I sure praised them for their thought and confidence to write a note!

 Last week, my daughter turned 4.
-She and I were working on the decorations.
-She painted paper and I was cutting letters out of the painted paper to spell, “Happy Birthday!”
+She and I were working on the birthday party decorations.
+First, we painted paper.
+Then, I was cutting letters out of the painted paper to spell, “Happy Birthday!”

 On her own initiative, she got out a marker and scratch piece of paper and began drawing each letter as I cut them.